Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

 between spherical presheaves and respectively, Postnikov towers and Postnikov pretowers therein.
-Both arrows are acyclic Kan fibrations, the right one by functoriality of limits and the left one by \cite{lurie_higher_topos_theory}[7.2.1.11], in particular equivalences of $\infty$-categories.
-Passing to the relevant subcategories of towers of potential $n$-stages and throwing away the non-invertible maps we get the needed statement. \end{proof}
+Both arrows are equivalences of $\infty$-categories: the right one by functoriality of limits and the left one by \cite[7.2.1.11]{lurie_higher_topos_theory}.
+Passing to the relevant subgroupoids of towers of potential $n$-stages we get the needed statement. \end{proof}